aravindps817/Endpoint-Search/README.md

 ## Other functionalities

 To clear search field any time, use "clearField".
-The variable is passed in elasticsearch component intialization.
+The variable is passed in endpoint search component intialization.
 Syntax is, this.clearField = new String('true');

 If you need to update the 'defualtValue' after intailization use new refernce for your options